Sometimes, it can be difficult to figure out what to do with leftovers. Especially if you or your kids have an aversion to eating leftovers at all.

 Then I take my largest knife and chop my noodles in every direction, until I have a bunch of noodles about a centimeter long.
 I put those back into the original container.

 If you only have a small amount of leftover spaghetti sauce, then you’ll want to cook all of the meat that your recipe calls for.
-If you have a good amount of sauce though (I’d say 2-3 cups or more), you can cut back on the meat you cook or leave it out altogether.
+If you have a good amount of meat sauce though (I’d say 2-3 cups or more), you can cut back on the meat you cook or leave it out altogether.

 My kids love this recipe for chili.
 It’s a sweeter chili with subtle flavor undertones that we love.